 Skip to main content

 What’s not to love about Thanksgiving?
 Food, family, friends, football, and the last of the fall leaves.
-It’s one of our all-time favorites, and we thought a family friendly Thanksgiving movie marathon in the comfort of your own home might be an excellent way to welcome the holiday.
+It’s one of our all-time favorites, and we thought a family-friendly Thanksgiving movie marathon in the comfort of your own home might be an excellent way to welcome the holiday.
 Our expert on all things cinematic has curated a list of some of the best films set on or around Thanksgiving that are perfect for a movie marathon this year.

-best films for a thanksgiving movie marathon
+best films for a thanksgiving season movie marathon

 With Thanksgiving drawing near, it’s time to start preparing for pumpkin pie, crispy turkey and a meal with our favorite people.
 While you’re in the kitchen, or hanging out with your family, why not watch some favorite films to get into a festive mood?